rseward/photoshare/tasks/copytags.md

 - Write a permanent unittest to test the copytags feature.
 - Verify that the copytags features works by running and resolving the unittest failures.
 - As tasks are completed, update the PLAN.md file with the completed tasks in the copytags section of PLANS.md.
-- Iterate over the smallest database.
+- Modify copytags.py toIterate over the smallest database.
 Match photo records based on md5sum.
 Copy tags from the source database to the destination database.
 Use the tqdm library to show a progress bar.